-Mountain caribou in BC and the US, though in appearance similar, differ uniquely from their cousins, the barren-ground caribou, of Alaska and northern Europe.
-Those in Europe are also called reindeer.
+Woodland caribou in B.C. and the U.S., though in appearance similar, differ uniquely from their cousins, the barren-ground caribou, of Alaska and northern Europe.
+Barren ground caribou in Europe are also called reindeer.

-- Amazingly, in winter mountain caribou depend absolutely upon arboreal, or tree, lichens as their main source of food.
+- Amazingly, in winter woodland caribou depend absolutely upon arboreal, or tree, lichens as their main source of food.
 Barren-ground caribou eat lichens that grow on the open ground.

 - Huge hooves keep woodland caribou "afloat" over deep snowpacks, giving them the "step-up" to browse tree lichens growing from the lowest branches of old-growth trees.
 Tree lichens thrive in the moist, internal air within the forest canopies of the Inland Temperate Rainforest.